saidee-hasan/India-Cricket-Player/README.md

 Legacy: Dhoni is regarded as one of the best captains in cricket history, known for his strategic acumen and ability to lead under pressure.
 ### React: A JavaScript library for building user interfaces, particularly single-page applications.

-##Benefit: Fans can stay informed about matches as they happen, enhancing their engagement with the game.
+##Benefit: Fans can stay informed about matches as they happen, enhancing their engagement with the game.# India-Cricket-Player